 Buying essential oils for home use

 Third, if you need to buy in smaller bottles, or you are only using essential oils in your home, plan to buy a 6 month to one year supply at a time, if there is a price differential.
 Essential oils are annual crops, which are harvested and produced according to the agricultural harvest season, in the country of origin.
 You can bet that the essential oil you buy in November is from the same vat as the essential oil that you buy from the same company in February.
-Essential oils kept in coloured glass bottles, in a cool, dry place, will retain their effectiveness for at least a year.
+Essential oils kept in colored glass bottles, in a cool, dry place, will retain their effectiveness for at least a year.
 You can save money and packaging by buying in larger amounts.
-Repackage them yourself into 50 ml bottles and use them with a dropper, roll on, or sprayer to avoid waste.
-For home use the essential oils that you buy from a reputable organic retailer like, Mountain Rose, or Tropical Traditions, are just as effective as the oil that you buy from a multilevel marketing company.
-They are more economical because you’ve cut out the middle man.
+Repackage them yourself into 10 ml bottles and use them with a dropper, roll on, or sprayer to avoid waste.
+For home use, the essential oils that you buy from a reputable organic retailer like, Plant Therapy , or Rocky Mountain Oils, are just as effective as the oil that you buy from a multilevel marketing company.
+They are more economical because you’ve cut out the upline tiers.

 This is not the case.
 Essential oil quality is not regulated by a third party.
 There is no unbiased standard that essential oils have to meet in order for the marketing company to call them “therapeutic”.
 This is a term used internally by the marketing company to persuade you that their oils meet a particular standard.
 But the standard varies between marketing companies and it is not regulated.